less/less-docs/content/usage/using-less-in-the-browser.md

 Alternatively, you can enable Watch mode temporarily by appending `#!watch` to the URL.

 ### Modify Variables
-Enables run-time modification of Less variables.
-When called with new values, the Less file is recompiled without reloading.
+Enables run-time modification of LESS variables.
+When called with new values, the LESS file is recompiled without reloading.
 Simple basic usage:

 ```js
 less.modifyVars({